Contrast-Security-OSS/agent-operator/docs/public/03-configuration-reference.md

 - For security, ClusterAgentConnection manifests must be deployed into the same namespace of the operator.
 - Secrets referenced by ClusterAgentConnection must exist in the same namespace in which the ClusterAgentConnection entity is deployed.
+- Either (`url`, `apiKey`, `serviceKey`, `userName`) or `token` should be used, not both.
+The Agent Token is a base64 encoded JSON object containing the url, api_key, service_key, and user_name configuration settings, allowing you to set them in a single value.
+- Minimum agent version for token support is: java 6.10.1, dotnet-core 4.3.2, nodejs 5.15.0, python 8.6.0, php 1.34.0